amatgil/wawa/README.md

 - [X] Automate command dispatch
 - [X] Add `tracing`
 - [X] Detect raw pad links and sent it wrapped (Check if the string contains `https://uiua.org/pad?src` and not `(https://uiua.org/pad?src`)
-- [ ] Handle single backticks by checking if the last char is a backtick (can't negate an empty stack). same with three
 - [ ] Slash commands (example 5)
 - [ ] `w!docs changelog`
 - [ ] Fix internal links in documentation (like in `under`'s docs), probably by regex subst